 5. Kimono Dance

 TikTok started as a dancing platform.
 It is no surprise that various unique dance communities crop up every so often.
-One of these are the Tiktokers that dance in their Kimonos – a group that is growing slowly but surely.
+One of these is the Tiktokers that dance in their Kimonos – a group that is growing slowly but surely.
 While the kimono may have existed for thousands of years, this group of enthusiasts is introducing the Japanese clothing item to a whole new generation of people on TikTok!

 In 2019, the community banded together to prevent Kim Kardashian from naming her lingerie company “Kimono.”
 Several kimono studios such as Asphodel Studio and Genkimono joined in on the movement which was called #kimonoisnotunderwear.
 Rather than spread hate against the influencer, the movement raised awareness through cultural sharing by posting beautiful and artistic pictures of the kimono online.